2020–21 FC Basel season: FC Basel Holding AG

 The FC Basel Holding AG (Holding) owns 75% of the club FC Basel (FC Basel 1893 AG) and the other 25% is owned by the club itself.
 As of the 2020 AGM in June, Bernhard Burgener owned about 82% of the shares in the Holding, David Degen owned 10% and about 8% was held by four small investors.
 At the FC Basel Holding AG AGM Marco Streller stood down from the board of directors.
 Bernhard Burgener, as chairman of the Holding, Roland Heri, as CEO of the club, Peter von Büren, as financial director and Karl Odermatt, as advisor, remained on the board of the Holding.

 During the winter months, rumors were put into circulation that Burgener wanted to sell his shares in the Holding to a firm called Centricus, a London-based global investment firm.
 This caused diverse fan protests.
 Come the beginning of May, Burgener said he would sell his shares to a letterbox company called Basel Dream and Vision AG.
 The ferocity of the fan protests increased.
 Degen announced that he had a pre-sale right and to protect his rights Degen went the legal way.
 On 29 March the Holding announced that the board of directors of FC Basel Holding AG was restricted in its ability to act due to a super-provisional ruling caused by David Degen's action.
-Following numerous private discusions on this subject, on 11 May the Holding made the announcement that Bernhard Burgener and David Degen have come to an out-of-court settlement, in the best interests of FC Basel 1893, on the ownership structure of the Holding.
+Following numerous private discussions on this subject, on 11 May the Holding made the announcement that Bernhard Burgener and David Degen have come to an out-of-court settlement, in the best interests of FC Basel 1893, on the ownership structure of the Holding.
 David Degen took over all shares from Bernhard Burgener.
 With this result, the protests stopped and everything calmed down.
 The change of the board was terminated for 15 June 2021.